MathyouMB/website/src/content/articles/job-platforms-are-mislabeling-entry-level-software-jobs.md

 ### Not Completing Internships Is a Red Flag

-In Software, internships are so normalized that they are an expected part of your career path.

-Most universities in North America offer co-op programs, meaning It's easy to find students graduating with 4 to 16 months of real-world experience.
+In software, internships are so common they’ve become an expected step in the career path.
+Most universities in North America offer co-op programs, allowing students to graduate with 4–16 months of real-world experience.

-By the time they apply for full-time jobs, they already have what amounts to one to two years of experience, which gets them into that 1–3 years of experience barrier.

-meaning students often graduate with 4 to 16 months of real-world experience.
-By the time they apply for full-time jobs, they already have what amounts to one to two years of experience.

-Internships are so normalized that, for many employers, a student with no internship or co-op experience is a red flag.

-Companies want to see that you’ve already been tested in a real work environment.
+These days a new grad without internship or co-op experience is a red flag.
+Companies want reassurance that you’ve already been tested in a real work environment before they take a chance on you.

 ### Internships and New Grad Roles Hire on Seasonal Cycles